 While the devices were pretty accurate for heart rate, they were all off for energy expenditure by 27.5% to 93%.
 3

 These aren’t trivial numbers.

-Another thing that’s worth remembering is that as you lose weight and get leaner, the number of calories you expend through daily movement and exercise decrease.
+Another thing worth remembering is as you lose weight and get leaner, the number of calories you expend through daily movement and exercise decrease.
 These devices don’t take these changes into account.
 So as you lose weight, you’re actually burning fewer calories than the device is reporting.

 Even if we ignore these inaccuracies, eating back the calories you burn through exercise defeats the purpose of increasing movement.

-Doing more steps or even engaging in formal cardio, like running, should be used as a tool to increase the calorie deficit when reducing food intake further isn’t feasible.
+Increasing your daily steps or even engaging in formal cardio, like running, should be used as a tool to increase the calorie deficit when reducing food intake further isn’t feasible.
 But if you eat back those calories, it defeats the entire point of increasing activity in the first place.
 4

 It’s great we have access to these tools but it’s important to use them correctly.

 Use activity trackers as a way to quantify movement and to encourage you to be more active.
 If you do cardio as a way to increase your calorie expenditure, that’s fine, just don’t eat back those calories.

 Get the best fitness emails on the internet.